Supporting young carers and their families

 We achieve these pursuits through complimentary areas of work:

-- We run a national family inclusion project that works to improve support for the most vulnerable families in the country.
-This project provides tools to support refugee families, BME (black and minority ethnic) family carers and families affected by HIV.
+- Our focus on hidden groups of young carers provides tools to support refugee families, BME (black and minority ethnic) family carers and families affected by HIV.

 On 1 April 2015, two new pieces of legislation came into effect, giving new rights to care and support for young carers, young adult carers, and their families.
 The new laws are called the Children and Families Act 2014, and the Care Act 2014.